Women fret a lot about their bellies and also enjoy them.

 We love to eat, unless we have been brainwashed to be too thin, and punish ourselves.

 We also enjoy pregnancy and hate it when things are not right.
 (Like puking when we are nauseous, then are hungry and want to eat a ton of food.)

-Yet the way to understanding is through these hard times, because if we listen to our bellies while we are going through the tough times: pregnancy, surgery, or chemo, we might be able to stop judging ourselves and start relaxing into what is happening–even if it is painful–and do the best thing for what we need to do to get back to health, if we can, and accept the unacceptable, if we can’t.
+If we can be there for our bellies while we are going through pregnancy, surgery, or chemo, we might be able to stop judging ourselves and start relaxing into what is happening (even if it is painful) and do the best thing for what we need to do to get back to health.
+If we can accept the unacceptable, we grow from our experience.